 Focal point for data science

-Collecting and classifying data is not the only long tradition of the University: for many decades before data science became a buzzword, research in statistics was a flourishing field of study here.
-‘With data science, you’re trying to find the real signal among all the noise in a dataset.
-To do that, you need a solid basis in maths and statistics,’ says Aad van der Vaart, Professor of Stochastics and Spinoza Prize winner.
-Leiden University is therefore renowned for the mathematical, fundamental approach to data science, by combining statistics with computer science.
+Leiden University plays an important role in data science.
+Since its foundation in 1575, it has been collecting data in libraries, museums, laboratories, hospitals and the Observatory.
+And decades before data science had become a buzzword, research in statistics was a flourishing field of study in Leiden.
+‘With data science, you’re trying to find the real signal amid all the noise.
+To do so, you need a solid grounding in maths and statistics,’ says Aad van der Vaart, Professor of Stochastics and Spinoza Prize winner.
+Leiden is renowned for its mathematical, fundamental approach to data science, which involves combining computer science with statistics.

 The University continues to push the boundaries of the field.
 A few years ago, for instance, Professor Barend Mons developed the FAIR international standard to make data accessible and reusable.
 And Leiden has been conducting research into machine learning for a long time already.
 Here data is fed to self-learning computer programs that improve over time at interpreting this data.

 From sport to black holes to brain scans

 This leads to a plethora of research projects that have a major impact on society.
 For instance, data-science researchers from Leiden are helping to improve the performance of national sport teams, to process signals from space and thus visualise black holes and to map out the complex global financial structures and tax obligations of companies.
 They also develop methods that use brain scans to predict dementia.